goacs2python2024summer-ghazaryan/module-3-bokeh-and-lists-practice-lukecarter11/README.md

-# GOACS2 Module 2 - Bokeh and Lists
+# GOACS2 Module 2 - Bokeh and Lists Practice

 In this assignment, you will import a **Python package** called `bokeh` to help you run some sample code.